PX4/PX4-Autopilot/nuttx/drivers/lcd/README.txt

       a TFT/Transmissive color LCD module with touch-screen, FTM280C12D, with integrated driver IC HX8346.

+  HX8347:

+    configs/pic32mx7mmb/src/up_mio283qt2.c.
+This driver is for the MI0283QT-2 LCD from Multi-Inno Technology Co., Ltd. This LCD is based on the Himax HX8347-D LCD controller.

   ILI93xx and Similar:

     configs/stm3210e-eval/src/up_lcd.c.
 This driver supports the following